Is talk cheap? If so, why are we so concerned with who pays for it?

 To the purely political actor, the implausible lie is better.
 If the lie is implausible, then those repeating it have sent a costly signal of loyalty, and cut ties with lower levels.
 You don’t have to worry they repeated the statement because it happens to match the physical world, or that they will refuse to repeat the next one if it fails to match.

 The Sapir-Whorf hypothesis, IMO, is better described as a family of hypotheses, on the theme of “the language we use affects how easy it is to think some things.”
-It is dual to Lexical hypothesis, which supposes that language adapts to the kind of things that we think, i.e. the direction of causation is reversed.
+Some of them are dual to Lexical hypothesis, which supposes that language adapts to the kind of things that we think, i.e. the direction of causation is reversed.
 Neither is in much scientific favour in linguistics AFAICS.↩︎